stevencombs/retrocombs.github.io/_posts/2021/2021-03-20-mouster-on-mega65.md

 ; microstep=
 ; In another words, DPI divider.
 Allow you to slow down your mouse to adapt speed to capabilities of old devices.
 ; Define how many real mouse steps should be translated to one virtual step ; Because division by 0 causes critical error, setting it to 0 causes critical error.
-Try if you don't belive me.
+Try if you don't believe me.

 ; default: 10
 ; Possible values:
 ; [0-250] - numeric value